taylorpatterson-sc/sdi-foundation-Pokemon-Improvement-Project/README.md

+### FORK AND CLONE THIS REPOSITORY TO YOUR GITHUB ACCOUNT

 ## Pokemon Improvement Project

 Below you will be given requirements needed to create a copycat of a basic pokemon application.
 You will are provided with images to use as references that you will be expected to mirror as closely as possible.